 Questions Resources and tools What is the relationship between a fashion business and nature?
-Biodiversity Landscape Analysis To be released later in 2023 What are the fashion industry's current impacts and dependencies on nature?
-Textile Exchange Biodiversity Benchmark 6 Why do fashion businesses need to take action now?
-Fashion Nature Risk Lens 6 What initial steps do businesses need to take to develop a biodiversity strategy?
-Developing a corporate biodiversity strategy: A primer for the fashion industry i Biodiversity Strategy Tool Navigator Exclusive content for members of The Fashion Pact What examples exist that I can draw on as I start thinking about biodiversity?
+Biodiversity Landscape Analysis What are the fashion industry's current impacts and dependencies on nature?
+Textile Exchange Materials Benchmark Why do fashion businesses need to take action now?
+Fashion Nature Risk Lens What initial steps do businesses need to take to develop a biodiversity strategy?
+Biodiversity Strategy Tool Navigator Raising the ambition for nature: A fashion, textile and apparel sector primer on the first science-based targets for nature Developing a corporate biodiversity strategy: A primer for the fashion industry What examples exist that I can draw on as I start thinking about biodiversity?
 Are there learnings from my peers I can reference?
-Biodiversity webinars and workshops Exclusive content for members of The Fashion Pact 6
+Biodiversity webinars and workshops Exclusive content for members of The Fashion Pact